benvaljean/benvaljean.github.io/_posts/2010-01-29-Setting_up_Mirroring_in_SQL_Server_(MSSQL).markdown

 <pre>
 --Run the following on the mirror:
-ALTER DATABASE [ExampleDB] SET PARTNER = 'TCP://SQLPrincipal.company.local:5123' ALTER DATABASE [ExampleDB] SET PARTNER = 'TCP://SQLWitness.company.local:5123' --Run the following on the principal:
+ALTER DATABASE [ExampleDB] SET PARTNER = 'TCP://SQLPrincipal.company.local:5123' ALTER DATABASE [ExampleDB] SET WITNESS = 'TCP://SQLWitness.company.local:5123' --Run the following on the principal:
-ALTER DATABASE [ExampleDB] SET PARTNER = 'TCP://SQLMirror.company.local:5123' ALTER DATABASE [ExampleDB] SET PARTNER = 'TCP://SQLWitness.company.local:5123'
+ALTER DATABASE [ExampleDB] SET PARTNER = 'TCP://SQLMirror.company.local:5123' ALTER DATABASE [ExampleDB] SET WITNESS = 'TCP://SQLWitness.company.local:5123'
 </pre>

 The principal database when viewed in [http://msdn.microsoft.com/en-us/library/ms174173.aspx Management Studio] will be shown as a <tt>Principal, Synchronized</tt> state.
 The mirror will be shown as a <tt>Mirror, Synchronized / Restoring...</tt> state.

+====Troubleshooting====
+<tt>Database Mirroring Transport is disabled in the endpoint configuration.</tt>
+<br>The mirroring endpoint has not been created, check your configuration

 [[Category:MSSQL]]